The disorder of the present is not ideological or technological. It is temporal.

 The text is not posthumanism, not accelerationism, and not AI philosophy.
 Intelligence is treated not as a subject — alignment, agency, consciousness — but as a substrate function.

-Two substrates anchor the thesis: Bitcoin as an energy–time substrate, and Bittensor as an intelligence–inference substrate.
-Together, they indicate how coordination is migrating away from institutions and toward protocolized systems that operate natively at machine tempo.
+Two contemporary substrates instantiate this shift: Bitcoin as an energy–time anchor, and Bittensor as an inference–selection field.
+They indicate how coordination is migrating away from institutional time and into protocols operating natively at machine tempo.